Michalzr/lightweightGltfViewer/README.md

 # lightweightGltfViewer
 Implementing gltf viewer from scratch.
 No libraries.

-HOW TO RUN:
-1) compile the typescript files.
-Hint: https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html
+To build you only need to compile the typscript files https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html
-2) open index.html on server.
-I personally use `python -m http.server 8000`